Democrats eye immigration action in budget, but outlook hazy | WTOP

 “In the whole scheme of immigration reform, it does not go far enough,” Rep. Raul Ruiz, D-Calif., chair of the Congressional Hispanic Caucus, said of Sanders’ plan.
 “But we are strategically tailoring the groups that would most likely fit into a budgetary framework” so it would survive the parliamentarian perusal.

 Under Senate rules, provisions in a bill immune from filibusters must affect spending or revenue in a way that isn’t “merely incidental” to that provision’s overall policy.
-That’s a subjective call that will be up to MacDonough, the parliamentarian, to make.
+That call will be up to MacDonough, the parliamentarian, to make.

 Democrats are pinning their hopes on a 2005 ruling by an earlier Senate parliamentarian that gave the green light to a narrower immigration proposal, though that provision never cleared Congress.